 First Congregational’s ministries encourage children and youth to explore their developing faith through learning, worship, service and fellowship—all in a warm and accepting environment.
 For information about programs, see our pages and comprehensive CYF Calendar.

-Seventh- and eighth-grade youth are welcome to join us and grow in their relationships with God, our community, our church and each other!
+Sixth, seventh and eighth-grade youth and their friends are welcome to join us and grow in their relationships with God, our community, our church and each other!
 We nurture these relationships through four key components: fellowship, devotional time, stewardship and service, and education.

 Subscribe to our newsletter.

 Fellowship is a vital part of the middle school ministry, as we foster friendships that build a sense of community and connection to the church.
 This fellowship also provides the space for engaging in faith conversations.